Rich5/pyhashcat/README.md

 Python Wrapper for oclHashcat

-See install instructions located in README
+See install instructions located in pyHashcat/README.txt